Earl Boen

-Earl Boen (/ˈboʊ.ən/; August 8, 1941 – January 5, 2023) was an American actor, best known as criminal psychologist Dr. Peter Silberman in The Terminator (1984), Terminator 2: Judgment Day (1991), and Terminator 3: Rise of the Machines (2003).
+Earl Boen (/ˈboʊ.ən/; August 8, 1941 – January 5, 2023) was an American actor.
+He is perhaps best known for portraying criminal psychiatrist Doctor Peter Silberman from the Terminator franchise.

-Boen was also very active in the voice-over field.
-He was known for voicing characters such as Mr. Bleakman in Clifford the Big Red Dog, Police Chief Kanifky in Bonkers, the narrator and King Terenas Menethil II in World of Warcraft, Señor Senior, Senior in Kim Possible, and LeChuck in the Monkey Island series.
+Boen was also very active in the voice-over field, voicing characters such as Horace Bleakman in the Clifford the Big Red Dog television series, Police Chief Kanifky in Bonkers, the narrator and King Terenas Menethil II in World of Warcraft, Señor Senior Sr. in Kim Possible and LeChuck in the Monkey Island video game series.

 Early life

-Earl Boen was born on August 8, 1941 in New York City.
+Earl Boen was born on August 8, 1941, in New York City.

 Career

+Film and television

+In 1977, Boen made his television series debut in The Streets of San Francisco and feature film debut in Mr. Billion.

-Boen is known to many TV viewers as the Harper family's pastor, the Rev. Lloyd Meechum on the 1980s sitcom Mama's Family.
-His character was featured in several of the most memorable episodes (on both the network and syndicated versions).
+Some of Boen's subsequent television appearances include Hawaii Five-O, The Jeffersons, Judge Barnes on What's Happening! and District Attorney Hepburn on Kojak.
+Boen played the Harper family's pastor, the Rev. Lloyd Meechum in a recurring role on the 1980s sitcom Mama's Family.
 He also appeared as a clergyman in episodes of The Golden Girls, The Golden Palace, The Wonder Years, Boy Meets World, Seinfeld and Three's Company.

-He also appeared as Willie's boss in ALF, and as Patrick Morrison in the Matlock episode "The Cult".
-Boen commonly plays doctors in movie and television roles.
-He also played Jim Petersen, Angela Bower's boss on the show Who's The Boss?.
-Additionally, Boen had a recurring role as Dr. Kramer in the 1990s Fox series Get a Life.
-Boen also appeared (alongside Tom Jones) in an episode of The Fresh Prince of Bel-Air in 1993 as a Princeton admissions agent.
-He also voiced the omnipotent alien Nagilum in a second season episode of Star Trek: The Next Generation.
+Boen appeared in two episodes of Matlock, and as Willie's boss in ALF.
+Boen played Jim Petersen, Angela Bower's boss on the show Who's The Boss?.
+He had a recurring role as Dr. Kramer in the 1990s Fox series Get a Life.
+Boen appeared (alongside Tom Jones) in an episode of The Fresh Prince of Bel-Air in 1993 as a Princeton admissions agent.

+In film, Boen was well-known for playing criminal psychiatrist Dr. Peter Silberman in The Terminator (1984), Terminator 2: Judgment Day (1991), and Terminator 3: Rise of the Machines (2003).
 Other films in which he appeared include The Main Event (1979), Battle Beyond the Stars (1980), 9 to 5 (1980), Soggy Bottom, U.S.A.
 (1981), The Man with Two Brains (1983), To Be or Not to Be (1983), Alien Nation (1988), Marked for Death (1990), Naked Gun 33 1/3: The Final Insult (1994), and Nutty Professor II: The Klumps (2000).